-Good explains how the former governor of Virginia rose to national prominence as a diplomat in France and eventually became president.
+Good (pictured right) explains how the former governor of Virginia rose to national prominence as a diplomat in France and eventually became president.
 We also learn more about the man who:

 - Studied law under Thomas Jefferson — Monroe’s lifelong friend, mentor, and political ally,

 - Served as a delegate in the Continental Congress, and

 - Changed the direction of America’s foreign policy.

 Scroll down for our Q&A with Good to find out why President Monroe was the Forrest Gump of the 18th century.